theNewDynamic/andrewkrivak.com--archive/content/book/the-sojourn.md

 ---
-blurb: A poignant tale of fathers and sons, addressing the great immigration to America and the desire to live the American dream amid the unfolding tragedy in Europe.
 cover_image: /img/cover_sojourn_hb.jpg
-description: |
-  Inspired by Andrew Krivak’s personal family history, _The Sojourn_ is the story of Jozef Vinich, who was uprooted from a 19th-century mining town in Colorado by a shocking family tragedy to return with his father to an impoverished shepherd’s life in rural Austria-Hungary.
-When war comes, Jozef joins his cousin and brother-in-arms as a sharpshooter on the southern front, where he must survive a perilous trek across the frozen Italian Alps and capture by a victorious enemy.

-  As poetic as _Cold Mountain_ and _The English Patient_, this novel grips readers with chilling scenes of death and survival as it evokes a time when Czechs, Slovaks, Austrians, Hungarians, and Germans fought on the same side while divided by language, ethnicity, and social class in the most brutal war to date.
-It is also a poignant tale of fathers and sons, addressing the great immigration to America and the desire to live the American dream amid the unfolding tragedy in Europe.
+description: "A poignant tale of fathers and sons, addressing the great immigration to America and the desire to live the American dream amid the unfolding tragedy in Europe."
 ebook_isbn: 9781934137413
 hardcover_isbn: null
 paperback_isbn: 9781934137345
 publication_date: 2011-04-09
+genre: fiction
 reviews:
 - attribution: Sebastian Smee *The Boston Globe*
   copy_markdown: Surging in pace and momentum, The Sojourn is a deeply affecting narrative